Cochiti Dam: Cochiti Lake

 Cochiti Lake has maintained a permanent recreation pool of approximately 62,000,000 m3 since the dam was completed.
 The permanent pool, which includes an intermittent pond in the arm of the Santa Fe River, provides sediment control benefits, trapping about 1,200,000 m3 of sediment per year.
 The permanent pool was established by and is maintained by San Juan-Chama Project water.
 The remaining capacity of the reservoir, totaling about 672,000,000 m3, is reserved for flood and sediment control.
 The elevation of the lake at surface of the normal pool is 5,335 ft (1626 m) above sea level.

 There are two public recreation areas on the lake, one on the west side of the lake at Cochiti Recreation Area and one on the east at Tetilla Peak Recreation Area.
 Other lands around the lake are owned by and are part of the Pueblo de Cochiti Indian Reservation and are not open to the public.
 A visitor center is open to the public near the park headquarters.
 Fishing is permitted on the lake, with smallmouth bass and northern pike species among other species being available.
 Cochiti Lake is a no-wake lake, and boats are restricted to trolling speeds.

+The pueblo of Cochiti and the Cochiti Dam

+Cochiti, New Mexico, has long been home to the indigenous tribe Pueblo of Cochiti.
+This tribe is also referred to as Ko-Tyit.
+Their native language is Keresan.
+The history of the Pueblo goes back millenniums, “pueblo cultures and the Keresan people have occupied the region for thousands of years”.
+The Pueblo of Cochiti have a long rich history dating back to the Ancestral Puebloans who settled near Frijoles Canyon around 1250 AD.
+From the beginning, their lives were controlled by the Spanish until 1581 but continued undergoing slavery, false imprisonment, and the banning of cultural and religious practices.
+In 1680 the people of the Pueblo of Cochiti took part in the Pueblo revolts and fled to near present-day Cochiti, New Mexico.
+Today the Pueblo of Cochiti live on around 50,000 acres in New Mexico, just outside of Albuquerque, and have a population of under 2,000.
+They are best known for their jewelry, pottery, and drum-making today.